benjymous/annotations/sandman/sandman.27.md

 - Michael Bowman <mbowman@andromeda.rutgers.edu> checked Veratyr, Niddhogg, and corrected one of my page numbers.
 - Jim W Lai <jwtlai@jeeves.waterloo.edu> spotted a previous appearance of Faceless, Thor's headache, and the Corinthian's skull.
 - <jurph@gondor.org> noticed the bottled city and pocket watch
+- Richard Munn noted the description of the chest given on Audible, notably the leatherbound box, which has previously gone unmentioned.